Noduns/sudoko_solver/README.md

-# sudoko_solver
+# Sudoko solver in Python

-Sudoku solver that takes an Sudoku a 2D numpy array

-It should solve the most difficult Sudoku in about ~5sec
+It takes an Sudoku a 2D numpy array and should solve the most difficult Sudoku in about ~5sec